indigo-dc/spring-social-oidc/README.md

-# OpenID Connect support for spring social #
+# DEEP Orchestrator and OpenID Connect support for spring social #

-This project provides OpenID connect log-in support through Spring Social to Spring projects.
+This project provides integration with the DEEP orchestrator and OpenID connect log-in support through Spring Social to Spring projects.

 ## Build ##